pnp/sp-dev-fx-aces/samples/PrimaryTextCard-StockBitcoinFeed/README.md

 ## Summary

-Adaptive card extension to display the last price udpates of US stocks, forex and crypto with the help of [finnhub APIs](https://finnhub.io)
+Adaptive card extension to display the last price updates of US stocks, forex and crypto with the help of [finnhub APIs](https://finnhub.io)

 ## Highlights
 - Display last traded price of US stocks, forex and crypto